LULAZ7/code_challenge/README.md

 ` git clone https://github.com/LULAZ7/code_challenge.git`

-Be patient as it creates a copy on your local machine for you.

-Change directory to the repo folder:
+Change directory to the repository folder:

-cd code_challenge
+`cd code_challenge`
-- (Optional) Open it in Visual Studio Code
+- Open it in Visual Studio Code

-  code .
-- (Alternate Option) Open it in any editor of your choice.

-Hurray!
-You are one step closer to being as intelligent as Einstein.
+  `code .`

 ## Running the application
-Running the application is very straight forward.
-You can use the following steps to run the app.

-Install required dependencies from npm

-npm install
-Run the application

-npm start
+In order to run this application in your terminal, you should type ;

+- `node index.js`

 ## Authors
 This project was contributed to by: